monikastrah/431-2020/quizzes/quiz1/quiz1.md

 ## The Google Form Answer Sheet

-All of your answers should be placed in the Google Form Answer Sheet, located at **XXXXXXXXXXXX**.
-All of your answers must be submitted through the Google Form by noon on Wednesday 2020-10-07, without exception.
-The form will close at that time, and no extensions will be made available, so do not wait until Wednesday to submit.
-We will not accept any responses except through the Google Form.
+All of your answers should be placed in the Google Form Answer Sheet, located at http://bit.ly/431-2020-quiz1-answer-sheet.
+All of your answers must be submitted through the Google Form by noon on Wednesday 2020-10-07, without exception, and the form will close at that time, so do not wait until Wednesday to submit.
+We will not accept any responses except through [the Google Form](http://bit.ly/431-2020-quiz1-answer-sheet).

 The Google Form contains places to provide your responses to each question, and a final affirmation where you'll type in your name to tell us that you followed the rules for the Quiz.
 You must complete that affirmation and then submit your results.
 When you submit your results (in the same way you submit a Minute Paper) you will receive an email copy of your submission, with a link that will allow you to edit your results.